May Gardening in the Greater Jacksonville Beaches area!

 Thrips, scale, and mites become more active in warm weather.
 Check for thrips on leaves and flowers of roses and gardenias.
 Inspect for oleander caterpillar damage on oleanders.

 Insecticidal soap and horticultural soap sprays will also control many soft-bodied insect pests, and a product such as Dipel Dust with B.t.
 (Bacillus thunbergiensis) is useful against caterpillars.
 Spinosad is particularly effective on caterpillars and thrips (also leafminers, spider mites, mosquitoes, ants and fruit flies) and lasts up to 4 weeks.
 Additionally, it is safe for people, beneficial insects and adult butterflies, and safe for bees once it has dried.
 Neem oil can be used to combat insects, mites and fungus.
 Many insect problems require a combination of pest management products and techniques.
-Rockaway has products specifically for all these problems, including products safe to use for your vegetable garden.

 The major lawn pests active this time of year are Southern Chinch Bug, Tropical Sod Webworm and Fall Armyworm.
 Mole crickets can be a pest of bermudagrass, bahiagrass, and centipedegrass.

 Chinch bugs suck the juices from St. Augustinegrass at or just below the soil level.
 Injured plants look stunted, yellowed, wilted, or dead.
 Yellowish to burnt-brownish patches are often first noticed along sidewalks or in poorly-irrigated areas.
 To help control the problem, limit nitrogen fertilizer and reduce thatch thickness to minimize the bug’s habitat.